MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 4. Click the **Leave** button by the organization you would like to leave

 > [!NOTE]
-> If you are the sole 'Admin' of an organization, you cannot leave the organization.
+> If you are the sole 'Admin' of an organization, you can't leave the organization.
 You can either promote another collaborator to 'Admin' or delete the entire organization.

 ## Deleting an organization